DEgITx/cpk/README.md

 Very light and easy and fast native package manager to install **C/C++ (priority), JS, Python, Rust** packages and compile sources when it needed.
 Same package can be in muitple form for different languages.

-Main purpose of this package manager to have simple C/C++ manager with posibility to post packages like **npm**, and also provide functionality to support same algorithms and code base for different programming languges, so if someone wanna **quicksort** package in their project on Python - they will get it, and if need the same one for C++ he will get it with simillar command.
+Main purpose of this package manager to have simple C/C++ manager with possibility to post packages like **npm**, and also provide functionality to support same algorithms and code base for different programming languages, so if someone wanna **quicksort** package in their project on Python - they will get it, and if need the same one for C++ he will get it with simillar command.

 Cross-platform.
 Implemented on C/C++ and provided for Linux, Mac OS, Windows arch.

 ## Package philosophy / license

-CPK package manager created to distribute any kind of open source packages, but we want to *garantee that any package can be used in commertial software* in any form of use.
+CPK package manager created to distribute any kind of open source packages, but we want to *guarantee that any package can be used in commertial software* in any form of use.
 So if anyone who wanna install package will be ensure that he allowed to use it and modify without any restrictions even for commertial products.
-So we recomend to stick to MIT, BSD or other commertial free licenses.
+So we recommend to stick to MIT, BSD or other commertial free licenses.

-*Everyone can publush their own package.*
+*Everyone can publish their own package.*

 ## Usage